-We left soon after sunrise.
+We started soon after sunrise.
 It was cloudy and there was an unseasonal drizzle as I stepped out on the road to wait for the Sun King’s chariot.
 It took about half an hour to reach the gates of the sanctuary (photo alongside).
 Tickets were Rs.
 50 each.
 As soon as we stepped in the drizzle turned into rain.
 We stowed our gear in bags and waited under a large tree to wait the rain out.
 The gloomy light was less than ideal for photography, and I was taken aback at the dense vegetation.
 I’m not good at spotting; I usually leave that to The Family, and this was almost my first birding trip without her.
 Moreover, there was almost no bird activity because of the rain.

 Eventually the moisture-heavy clouds passed.
 We took out our cameras and started walking again.
 The overgrown paths clearly once belonged to a garden: small ornamental plants had escaped their borders.
 In many spots wilds plants had taken over.
 Large trees loomed over the undergrowth.
 Birds are patient.
 Even after we had started walking, they were still in hiding, making sure that they would not be caught out in another shower.
 The Sun King declares that he was going to take macro shots.
 He took out his macro lenses, and a ring flash which made me go green with envy.

 There was a lot of material for macros and close-ups.
 The warm and moist surroundings encouraged the growth of fungi and mold.
 Some of them were enormous.
 There were mushrooms poking out from the litter of tree leaves on the ground.
 We saw huge dark bracket fungi growing on tree-trunks.
 I spotted a bank of fungi growing on a high branch of a tree (photo above).